When buying a used car in Kenya, there are several things that you should check. These include the condition of the exterior and interior.

 Used Car in Kenya – Inspect the Brake Pads

 For the brakes, it’s best to let a mechanic inspect them.

 However, if you want to do it yourself, an effortless way is to remove the wheel and brake pads one at a time and look through them for any damages or cracks.

-For the most accurate results, make sure the pads are at their thinnest before inspecting them.
+Ensure the pads are at their thinnest for the most accurate results before inspecting them.

-If they are, it’s good as it means that the car will stop as soon as you press on the brakes.
+If they are, it’s good because the car will stop as soon as you press on the brakes.